arturops/DataAnalyst/Rbasics_Appendix/README.md

 This section is an appendix of examples that show the uses of R.

-These examples were done in Rstudio.
+>**Note:** These examples were done in Rstudio.

+## Rstudio from Terminal (Mac OS X and Linux)

->**Note:** If you want to run Rstudio from terminal, use the following command depending on your system:
+If you want to run Rstudio from terminal, use the following command depending on your system:
 * **Mac OS X** users: ```open -na Rstudio```
 * **Linux** users: ```rstudio start```